Enabling Next Generation Dark Energy and Epoch of Reionization Radio Observatories with the MOFF Correlator: Software holography/A-transpose

-The effect of software holography can be seen by imaging the response of a single visibility as shown in Figure \ref{MBEmap}.
-Effectively the fringe from each baseline has been enveloped by the power response of the two antennas used to measure the visibility.
-The key gridding step is computationally efficient because the antenna response function ($\W$) in \uv-coordinates is limited to the size of the antenna---naturally truncating the size of the gridding kernel.
-Other effects such as w-projection, widefield distortions, and refractive and scintillating atmospheres can be easily incorporated into the software holography analysis in Equation \ref{RBeamEq}, and the interested reader is referred to \citet{MoralesSoftHol}.
+In software holography the fringe from each baseline is enveloped by the power response of the two antennas used to measure that visibility.
+This ensures that a fringe is not reconstructed where the antennas were not sensitive, correctly adjusts fringe peaks for direction-dependent phase delays, and guarantees optimal variance weighted reconstruction at each sky pixel.
+The key gridding step is computationally efficient because the antenna response function in \uv-coordinates is limited to the size of the antenna---naturally truncating the size of the gridding kernel.
+Other effects such as w-projection, widefield distortions, and refractive and scintillating atmospheres can be easily incorporated into the software holography analysis in Equation \ref{RBeamEq}, and the interested reader is referred to \citet{MoralesSoftHol} for details.

 A number of nice features can be proved about the dirty image produced by software holography, the most important of which is that the image is \emph{lossless}---all of the sky information contained in the visibilities has been preserved in the software holography image \citep{Tegmark:1997p2009}.
 Deconvolution can be performed directly on the software holography image---as all of the information in the visibilities has been preserved---and the result will be equivalent in quality to a visibility based deconvolution.
-For an imaging correlator targeting radio cosmology observations, this is the result we needed: if we can produce the software holography image described in equation \ref{RBeamEq}, it is equivalent in quality to the visibilities from a traditional FX or XF correlator.
+For an imaging correlator targeting radio cosmology observations this is a key result: if we can produce the software holography image described in equation \ref{RBeamEq}, it is equivalent in quality to the visibilities from a traditional FX or XF correlator.